ws-garcia/VBA-CSV-interface/docs/api/methods/openconnection.md

 ## Behavior

 When the given path exists the file will be created on that path, otherwise an error occur.
-For on path existing CSV file, the `OpenConnection` method will overwrites all its content.
+For on path existing CSV file, the `OpenConnection` method will delete the file when the *DeleExistingFile* parameter is set to `True`.
 If that is not the case, a new file will be created.

 [Back to Methods overview](https://ws-garcia.github.io/VBA-CSV-interface/api/methods/)